mikemerin/mikemerin.github.com/_posts/2017-06-13-Random-Question-Generator.md

 end
 ```

-Our `createAnswers` method is messy though, so let's split it up by removing that check for unique answers:
+Our `createAnswers` method is messy though, so let's split it up by removing that check for four answers answers:

 ```ruby
 class Question